livz/livz.github.io/_posts/2017-09-01-Investigating-a-Hardware-Keylogger.md

 ![keylogger](/assets/images/hkl/hkl-out.png)

-And if you're curious here's what's under the hood:
+And if you're curious what's under the bonnet:

 ![keylogger inside](/assets/images/hkl/hkl-in.jpg)

-Let's go a bit deeper and use a microscope to see what chips we have here inside.
+Let's go a bit deeper and use a microscope to see what chips we have on the board.
 Click on the items below to enlarge the images.
-Some NXP chip:
+An _NXP HC4015_ chip:

 [![](/assets/images/hkl/hkl-in1-small.jpg)](/assets/images/hkl/hkl-in1.jpg)